 Decide on your budget:

-Acoustic-electric guitars start at around $200, and can cost well above $2,000.
+Acoustic-electric guitars start at around $200, more often than not, and can cost well above $2,000.
 After $750 or so, most acoustic guitars are acoustic-electric as a matter of course.

 We wouldn’t suggest spending below $250 or so, as cheaper models tend to be from off brands and have subpar electronics (defeating the whole point of an acoustic-electric).